Pomxdz/IoT-in-Cybersecurity-Landscape/README.md

 * Zero Trust Architecture: Moving beyond perimeter security to continuous authentication.
 * Edge Computing Security: Processing data locally to reduce latency and attack surfaces.
 * AI Integration: Using machine learning for behavioral analysis and predictive threat intelligence.

+# This report was authored as part of a university assignment for Introduction to Cybersecurity to analyze the historical and future trends of IoT security.